OLC-LOC-Bioinformatics/KubeJobSub/README.md

 number of `OUTPUT` lines in your configuration file.
 - `VM_IMAGE`: The URL for a custom VM image that you've created with any necessary programs and databases to run your commands pre-installed.
 This image must be in the same subscription as your Azure Batch Account

+To get the VM client ID, secret, and tenant, follow [this guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+You'll also need to check out the section called `Use Integrated Authentication` found [here](https://docs.microsoft.com/en-us/azure/batch/batch-aad-auth) in order to allow API access.
+- `VM_CLIENT_ID`: client ID, as found in above guide
+- `VM_SECRET`: secret key for VM, as found in guide
+- `VM_TENANT`: Tenant ID for VM, as found in guide.

-- `COMMAND`: The command you want to use to run your analysis.
+- `COMMAND`: The command you want to use to run your analysis

 If any of these parameters are missing, you will see an error message and the program will not proceed.